Fashion e-commerce

 BRAND LEVEL

-Brands don’t have the data to tie an order to a customer in this process.
+Orders lack customer identity and payment history Brands don’t have the data to tie an order to a customer in this process.
 They only receive the numbers in multiple batches through different channels.
 So these are blind inventory bets made by the brand with partial information.
 Additionally, there is no payment history associated with a customer leading to issues at exception handling.
 There is no clear accountability when items go missing or returns fail.
 On top of it, manual tracking of approvals and deposits in the absence of a shared system of record across stylists, showrooms, and brands contribute financial and managerial overhead.

 1